jkgiesler/kaggle-mnist-solution/README.md

 # kaggle_mnist
 Building conv neural nets using theano, lasagne and cuda.
-Hoping this code will help me tackle the diabetic retinopathy challenge.
+Hoping this code will help me tackle the kaggle diabetic retinopathy challenge.

 Heavily borrowed code from the following great tutorials: